Jew's harp

-The Jew's harp, also known as jaw harp, juice harp, or mouth harp, (Note: Other names for the instrument include ağız kopuzu (Turkey), angkuoch (Cambodia), brumle (Czech), changu (Sindh), đàn môi (Vietnam), doromb (Hungary), drumla (Poland), drymba (Ukraine), gewgaw, guimbard (France), guimbarda (Catalan), gogona (Assam), karinding (Sundanese, Indonesia), khomus (Siberia), kǒuxián (China), kubing (Philippines), marranzano (Sicily, Italy), Maultrommel (Austria and Germany), mondharp/munnharpe (Norway), morchang (Rajasthan), morsing (South India), mukkuri (Japan), mungiga (Sweden), murchunga/binayo (Nepal), Ozark harp (United States), parmupill (Estonia), trump (Scotland), berimbau de boca (Portuguese), and vargan (Russia).) is a lamellophone instrument, consisting of a flexible metal or bamboo tongue or reed attached to a frame.
-Despite the colloquial name, the Jew's harp most likely originated in China, with the earliest known Jew's harps dating back 4,000 years ago from Shaanxi province.
+The Jew's harp, also known as jaw harp, juice harp, or mouth harp, (Note: Other names for the instrument include ağız kopuzu (Turkey), angkuoch (Cambodia), brumle (Czech), vargāns (Latvian), dambrelis (Lithuanian), changu (Sindh), đàn môi (Vietnam), doromb (Hungary), drumla (Poland), drymba (Ukraine), gewgaw, guimbard (France), guimbarda (Catalan), gogona (Assam), karinding (Sundanese, Indonesia), khomus (Siberia), kǒuxián (China), kubing (Philippines), marranzano (Sicily, Italy), Maultrommel (Austria and Germany), mondharp/munnharpe (Norway), morchang (Rajasthan), morsing (South India), mukkuri (Japan), mungiga (Sweden), murchunga/binayo (Nepal), 'Ozark harp' (United States), parmupill (Estonia), 'trump' (Scotland), berimbau de boca (Portuguese), and vargan (Russia).) is a lamellophone instrument, consisting of a flexible metal or bamboo tongue or reed attached to a frame.
+Despite the colloquial name, the Jew's harp most likely originated in China, with the earliest known Jew's harps dating back 4,000 years ago from Shaanxi.
 It has no relation to the Jewish people.

 Jew's harps may be categorized as idioglot or heteroglot (whether or not the frame and the tine are one piece); by the shape of the frame (rod or plaque); by the number of tines, and whether the tines are plucked, joint-tapped, or string-pulled.